brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 home at least a few times a day, particularly from higher elevations.
 Many shelters had at least one bar of Verizon coverage.

+One of the emotional highlights of my trip happened 2 days before the finish when I turned on my phone at the top of a modest mountain (Buchanan I think) and received a text message from Verizon that said: "Welcome to Canada!
+As talk, text, and data is included in your domestic plan you'll have no additional charges while roaming."
+That told me I was getting close!

 I also carried a Garmin inReach Mini 2 to send check-in messages every night.
 This was helpful to fill in those places where mobile coverage was weak.
 The Garmin was paired with my iPhone